aristanetworks/anta/docs/security-advisory/lab.md

   ~ that can be found in the LICENSE file.
   -->

-The `anta-psirt` lab is an interactive, cloud-based environment sponsored by Arista.
+The `anta psirt` lab is an interactive, cloud-based environment sponsored by Arista.
 It is designed for testing and demonstrating the security advisory reporting capabilities introduced with the ANTA v1.10 CLI.
 Use it to try the [`anta psirt`](usage.md) command against preconfigured devices without